 What Does Digital Signage Installation Involve?

 Your digital signage solution will have two types of hardware devices: displays/screens and media players, which will be installed in various areas across your location (or locations).
-There's lots of options for how and where to install these devices, but there's also plenty of limitations too.
+There are lots of options for how and where to install these devices, but there’s also plenty of limitations too.

 Placement Options for Digital Signage